olear/natron-linux/README.md

  * run 'setup-centos6.sh' (this may take a while)
  * git clone https://github.com/olear/natron-linux (in /root dir)
  * ln -sf /root/natron-linux/cron.sh /etc/cron.hourly/natron-cron.sh

+The server will now auto build from the workshop branch on changes.

 Online repository
 ==================